trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 NOTES:
 * You many need to use the full URL for the machine when setting up the remote depending on your network connection between `<remote-machine>` and `<local-machine>`.
 For example `git remote add crf450 crf450.srn.sandia.gov:Trilinos.base/Trilinos`.
 * You can test that passwordless remote repo access works by running `git fetch <local-machine>`.
+* This step needs to be performed for each new `<local-machine>` that will use `<remote-machine>` as a remote pull, test, and push machine.

 <a name="local_dev_remote_pull_test_push"/>
 ### Local development then remote pull, test, and push

+Once the above one-time [initial setup](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull%2C-test%2C-and-push#initial_setup) is performed, you can use the following process to develop changes on your local machine and use the remote machine to pull, test, and push your new commits.

 **1) Do development of Trilinos on `<local-machine>` on local 'develop' branch**